armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 minicomputer product category and carved out an entire new market segment for itself; ironically, it would  be on the receiving end of this same realignment when PCs arrived in the late 1970s.
-This film is a profile of both the company's founder and their revolutionary products.
+This film is a profile of both the company's founder, Ken Olsen, and its revolutionary products.

 # 1975-1991: Triumph of the Nerds: The Rise of Accidental Empires (released 1995)